Step 11. Analyse and optimize your campaigns

 General conclusions on analysis and optimization of advertising campaigns

 ALWAYS analyze your ad results and optimize them!
 If your ads perform great, increase your daily budget.
-And the most important thing is to try to understand WHO is your target audience – this will be of much help when creating advertising pictures and writing captions.
+And the most important thing is to try to understand WHO is your target audience (the ideal volume of which is about 400K-2M) – this will be of much help when creating advertising pictures and writing captions.